-Clinical Development of a Novel Form of Interleukin-12 with Extended Pharmacokinetics Sant Chawla1, Victoria Chua1, Erlinda Gordon1, John Cini2, Susan Dexter2, Manuel DaFonseca2, Justus Bingham3, Grantham Hogeland3, Richard Kenney2
+Sant Chawla1, Victoria Chua1, Erlinda Gordon1, John Cini2, Susan Dexter2, Manuel DaFonseca2, Justus Bingham3, Grantham Hogeland3, Richard Kenney2 1Sarcoma Oncology Center, Santa Monica, CA; 2Sonnet BioTherapeutics Inc, Princeton, NJ; 3Momentum Metrix LLC, Omaha, NB

-Abstract CT245
+Abstract

-Recombinant interleukins (IL) have had limited clinical success due to inefficient tumor targeting and short pharmacokinetics (PK), requiring frequent dosing that leads to aberrant immunostimulation and toxicity.
-IL-12 is a promising cancer treatment due to its activation of T and natural killer (NK) lymphocytes to produce interferon (IFN)- γ , yet dosing strategies have failed to provide adequate therapeutic benefit in humans.
-To address these issues, we developed a novel platform that delivers either mono- or bifunctional immuno-modulator(s) linked to a Fully-Human, Albumin Binding scFv domain (F_HAB[®]), which provides enhanced tumor targeting and retention through albumin binding to over-expressed FcRn, GP60, and SPARC, an improved PK profile, a dose-sparing effect that decreases the toxicity risk, and a broader therapeutic index.
-Excellent tumor growth inhibition was seen using a "cold" immunosuppressive B16F10 melanoma model for comparing the efficacy of mIL12-F_HAB with rIL-12, resulting in significant increases in activated NK, NKT, Th1, and cytotoxic CD8 T cells.
+Objective: Recombinant interleukins (IL) have had limited clinical success due to inefficient tumor targeting and short pharmacokinetics (PK), requiring frequent dosing that leads to aberrant immunostimulation and toxicity.
+IL-12 is a promising cancer treatment due to its activation of T and natural killer (NK) lymphocytes to produce interferon-gamma (IFN- γ), yet dosing strategies have failed to provide adequate therapeutic benefit in humans.
+To address these issues, we developed a novel platform that delivers either mono- or bifunctional immunomodulator(s) linked to a Fully-Human, Albumin Binding scFv domain (F_HAB[®]).
+The platform provides enhanced tumor targeting and retention through albumin binding to over-expressed FcRn, GP60, and SPARC, which results in an improved PK profile, in addition to a dose-sparing effect that decreases the toxicity risk, and provides a broader therapeutic index.
+Excellent tumor growth inhibition was seen using a "cold" immunosuppressive B16F10 melanoma model for comparing the efficacy of IL12-F_HAB with rIL-12, resulting in significant increases in activated NK, NKT, Th1, and cytotoxic CD8 T cells.

-We are conducting a first-in-human, dose-escalation trial to evaluate the safety and tolerability of SON-1010 (hIL12-F_HAB) and to determine the maximum tolerated dose (MTD) in patients with advanced solid tumors (NCT05352750).
-The study has a traditional 3+3 design, modified to take advantage of the known tachyphylaxis of rIL-12 with the introduction of a desensitizing first dose to allow administration of higher maintenance doses.
-No dose-limiting toxicities have been encountered in the first 3 dose cohorts and the MTD is at least 300 ng/kg.
-While adverse events seen in other studies of rIL-12 have occurred, they have been transient and tolerable, allowing further dose escalation.
-Increases in IFNy were dose-related, controlled, and prolonged.
+Methods: We are conducting a first-in-human, dose-escalation trial, SB101, to evaluate the safety and tolerability of SON-1010 (IL12-F_HAB) and to determine the maximum tolerated dose (MTD) in patients with advanced solid tumors (NCT05352750).
+The study has a traditional 3+3 design, modified to take advantage of the known tachyphylaxis of IL-12 with the introduction of a desensitizing first dose to allow administration of higher maintenance doses.

+Results: No dose-limiting toxicities have been encountered in the first 3 dose cohorts and the MTD is at least 300 ng/kg.
+While some adverse events are similar to those reported in other studies of IL-12 at these doses, they have been transient and tolerable, allowing further dose escalation.
+Increases in IFN- γ were doserelated, controlled, and prolonged.
 The levels peaked at 24 to 48 hours and returned to baseline after 2 to 4 weeks.
 Low levels of IL-10 were induced in a dose-dependent manner.
-No dose-related increase was seen with IL-1 β , IL-6, IL-8, or TNF- α and there was no evidence of cytokine release syndrome at these doses.

-The preliminary geomean elimination half-life (T{1/2}) was 122 hours with first-order kinetics, compared with 12 hours for SC rhIL-12.
-The accumulation estimates are within the margin of error and are not likely to be physiologically significant with SC dosing of SON-1010 every 3 weeks.
-Eight of 11 patients had stable disease at the first follow-up CT, 4 of whom were progressing at study entry.
-Two patients were stable at 4 months and 2 had unconfirmed progressive disease; 1 patient remains stable after 8 months on SON-1010 with evidence of tumor regression.
+No drug-related increase was seen with IL-1 β , IL-6, IL-8, or TNF- α and there has been no evidence of cytokine release syndrome.
+The preliminary geomean elimination half-life (T{1/2}) was 113 hours with single-compartment kinetics, compared with 12 hrs for SC rhIL-12.
+Interestingly, two-compartment kinetics were seen in a parallel single-ascending dose (SAD) study of SON-1010 in healthy volunteers.
+The accumulation estimates are within the margin of error and are not likely to be physiologically significant with subcutaneous dosing of SON-1010 every 3 weeks.
+Nine of 15 patients had stable disease at the first follow-up CT, 4 of whom were progressing at study entry.
+Five patients were stable at 4 months (36% clinical benefit) and 2 had unconfirmed progressive disease; 1 patient remains stable after 12 months on SON-1010 with evidence of tumor regression.